beisci/SleepInfo/sleep_transition.md

 Now, write down your current bedtime and get up time for a typical day.

 If you have mostly followed your body's cues, going to bed when you are sleepy, waking up naturally, feeling alert during the day, then your current sleep patterns serve as a reference point for the future.
-It tells us what our body's preferred sleep timing is, and how much sleep we need.
+It tells you what your body's preferred sleep timing is, and how much sleep you need.

 If you have been sleeping longer and are feeling good, then remind your future self to protect your sleep time and not trade it for other things - remember how good you feel when you get the sleep you need.